Our Judges

 Kasy Chambers

-Kasy Chambers is the Executive Director of Anglicare Australia, a national network of organisations linked to the Anglican Church (which includes every Pens Against Poverty host organisation).
+Kasy Chambers is the Executive Director of Anglicare Australia, a national network of organisations linked to the Anglican Church.

 Kasy is an accomplished CEO with experience in the community sector and in government.
 She brings experience in policy, advocacy, government relations, service provision, community development, and corporate governance.